Rule 3745-40-01 | Definitions.

 (4) "Screenings" means relatively large materials such as rags that are generally removed from sewage prior to secondary treatment at a treatment works.

-[Comment: Screenings are considered solid waste and should not be part of a beneficial use application.
-Screenings should be disposed of within a landfill.]
+[Comment: Screenings are considered solid waste and cannot be part of a beneficial use application.
+Screenings are to be disposed of within a landfill.]

 (5) "Sewage" means sewage, as defined in section 6111.01 of the Revised Code.

-(6) "Sewage sludge" means sewage sludge, as defined in division (Y) of section 3745.11 of the Revised Code.
+(6) "Sewage sludge" means sewage sludge, as defined in division (X) of section 3745.11 of the Revised Code.

 (7) "Sewage sludge that has been treated" means sewage sludge that has been prepared for beneficial use or disposal, or transferred to another NPDES permitted treatment works and includes, but is not limited to, sludge that has been thickened, stabilized and dewatered.

-(15) "Soil phosphorus test" means a soil test procedure using the "Bray-Kurtz P1 extraction" or the "Mehlich 3 extraction" that produces an index of plant available phosphorus expressed in parts per million.
+(14) "Soil phosphorus test" means a soil test procedure using the "Mehlich III extraction" or "Bray-Kurtz P1 extraction" that produces an index of plant available phosphorus expressed in parts per million.

 (16) "Specific oxygen uptake rate" or "SOUR" means the mass of oxygen consumed per unit time per unit mass of total solids (dry weight basis) in the sewage sludge or sewage sludge material.